-- You’ll need an ISBN for anything you self-publish.
+- Printed books should have an ISBN (a bookseller’s number – but e-books don’t need them).
 ISBNs are free at CreateSpace, Lulu, and Smashwords.
 Those companies will be listed as the publisher, but you can also put a company name that you make up yourself on the title page.
 (For example, I use “Maple Leaf Press” for my books.)

 - If you’re using CreateSpace, stick with their free ISBN.
 I made the mistake of purchasing my own ISBN for a book.
 It was a waste of money, and schools and libraries had difficulty ordering my book.
 You’ll save yourself some headaches by using the free ISBN.